The Newcastle Meditation Centre

-During those four years, before the coronavirus pandemic forced it to close, the Meditation Centre offered weekly drop-in classes, as well as courses and workshops on a wide range of topics related to mindfulness and meditation, together with a variety of other activities, including research seminars, discussion groups and social events.
-The space was also hired by groups and individuals for their own meditation related activities.
+During those four years, before the 2020 coronavirus pandemic forced it to close, the Meditation Centre offered weekly drop-in sessions, as well as a wide range of courses and workshops on a variety of topics related to mindfulness and meditation, together with a number of other activities, including research seminars, discussion groups and social events.
+The space was also hired by groups and individuals for their own meditation-related pursuits.

-It all began with a conversation between Nicholas and Ollie about religion, spirituality, addiction and recovery, that eventually grew into the idea of organising some sort of meditation workshop for a group of people they thought might be interested.
+Shortly after moving to Newcastle in 2012 I met Ollie Batchelor, who was at that time a senior executive with a major national charity.
+We began a conversation about religion, spirituality, addiction and recovery, that eventually grew into the idea of organising some sort of meditation workshop for a group of people we thought might be interested.

-Nicholas wasn’t the only one thinking along these lines and coming to similar conclusions.
+There must have been something in the air at that time, because it turned out that I wasn’t the only one thinking along these lines and coming to similar conclusions.
 In April 2014, a place called Unplug, claiming to be the word’s first secular drop in meditation studio, opened in Los Angeles.
 The following year a similar venture called MNDFL opened in New York.
-Since then, secular meditation centres have mushroomed all over the United States.
+Since then, secular meditation centres seem to have mushroomed all over the United States.

-Interestingly, they all tend to look and feel rather similar, like a Buddhist centre without the Buddhist bits – and to be very commercially oriented.
-Such places are also clearly aimed at a fairly narrow demographic – young, white, urban and professional – thus reinforcing all the prevailing stereotypes of yoga and meditation as middle class lifestyle choices.
+Interestingly, they all tend to look and feel rather similar, like a Buddhist centre without the Buddhist bits – and they also seem to be very commercially oriented.
+These are places that are clearly aimed at a fairly specific demographic – young, white, urban and professional – thus reinforcing all the prevailing stereotypes of yoga and meditation as middle class lifestyle choices.

-It was only a matter of time before something similar appeared in the UK, and sure enough, little over a year after the Newcastle Meditation Centre opened, London’s first meditation studio, called Re:Mind – almost a carbon-copy of the American model – opened on 19 February 2018.
+It was only a matter of time before something similar to what had been happening in the United States would emerge in the UK, and sure enough, little over a year after the Newcastle Meditation Centre opened, London’s first meditation studio, called Re:Mind – almost a carbon-copy of the American model – opened on 19 February 2018.